- September 28, 2021

-Modern safety measures include plenty of redundancies to prevent malfunctions, and to ensure that any malfunctions that do occur will not present a danger to life or health.
-Unfortunately, not all apartment buildings follow these safety measures, which is why serious elevator accidents still sometimes happen.
+Modern safety measures include plenty of redundancies to prevent malfunctions and to ensure that any problems that do occur will not present a danger to life or health.
+Unfortunately, not all apartment buildings follow these safety measures, which is why serious elevator accidents sometimes happen.

 To promote accountability for landlords and peace of mind for residents and guests, each elevator car must have a posted load limit and an inspection certificate prominently displayed in a tamper-resistant frame, so that passengers can see the inspection dates.

 The responsibility for following elevator safety protocol cannot be relinquished or transferred from the elevator’s owner, so establishing premises liability is typically straightforward when an accident happens.

 Unmaintained Elevators Can Be Dangerous